Multifamily vs. Single-family Investing

 If you have a tenant who pays late, you aren't completely without rental funds.
 And, if you find yourself with a vacancy, you still have rental income from your other units to cover your expenses.

-We have seen some owners who buy multifamily buildings and live in one unit.
+We have seen some owners who buy multifamily housing and live in one unit.
 This virtually eliminates any kind of living expenses because your tenants are paying your mortgage and your bills.
-It’s a nice situation if it fits your investment goals and your personal housing needs.
+It's a nice situation if it fits your investment goals and your personal housing needs.

 2. Economies of Scale for Maintenance and Expenses

 Rental property owners who have multifamily property and units are also able to access some significant economies of scale.
 This will be especially helpful with repairs and maintenance expenses, and there will be multiple benefits.

 First, when you need repairs, you'll be able to negotiate lower rates with vendors and contractors.

 Suppose they know you have multiple properties, all of which will eventually need plumbing or electrical work or cleaning during rental property turnovers.
 In that case, you're going to get a pretty good discount.